miloxeon/decider/README.md

 ```

 ## Differences from [classnames](https://www.npmjs.com/package/classnames)

- - `Decide` is a pure function.
-It works with CSS modules without that bind magic needed, so you can use it virtually anywhere.
-Classnames, on the other hand, becomes as simple as Decider just with CSS modules, but by the cost of lost purity and not being able to be used with functional components.
+ - `decide` is a pure function.
+It works with CSS modules without bind magic, so you can use it virtually anywhere.
  - Smaller bundle size: Decider is ![GZip size badge](https://img.badgesize.io/miloxeon/decider/master/decider.js?compression=gzip&label=As%20tiny%20as) !

- - Syntax and usage are much easier to adopt.
+ - Syntax was much easier for me to adopt.